Choosing the best tent heater can be a challenge. There are many different types of heaters, each with pros and cons.

-The Honeywell 360 Degree Surround Heater is a reliable heater that can be used in tents.
+The Honeywell 360 Degree Surround Heater is reliable and can be used in tents.
 It has an adjustable thermostat, two heat settings, and multiple safety options.

-The heater also offers fan forced technology which circulates the warm air through the tent to ensure all corners are heated evenly.
-This is a corded electric heater with high-grade silicone-covered wiring for powerful 1500 watts of output power.
+The heater also offers fan-forced technology that circulates the tent’s warm air to heat all corners evenly.
+This corded electric heater has high-grade silicone-covered wiring for powerful 1500 watts of output power.

-Lastly, it has a programmable thermostat so you can set it to the desired temperature.
+Lastly, it has a programmable thermostat to set it to the desired temperature.

 The heater has built-in safety features and a cool touch carry handle for easy transport.
 This heater is great for people who want their tents to be warm in different climates, especially colder ones.

-A cool touch plastic housing means you won’t get burnt if you accidentally touch the heater, and 2x overheat shut-off give you added protection.
+A cool touch plastic housing means you won’t get burnt if you accidentally touch the heater, and 2x overheat shut-off gives you added protection.

 The Honeywell 360 Degree Surround Heater is a reliable heater for all-weather camping.
-It has an adjustable thermostat, two heat settings, and multiple safety options, including the protection from overheating to make this safe around children or pets that may be in your tent with you.
+It has an adjustable thermostat, two heat settings, and multiple safety options, including protection from overheating, to make this safe around children or pets in your tent with you.

-The Honeywell 360 Degree Surround Heater does not overheat, it is not hot to the touch, and it will shut itself off if it’s tripped.
+The Honeywell 360 Degree Surround Heater does not overheat, is not hot to the touch, and will shut itself off if it’s tripped.

-This heater should be on your list if you are backyard camping or at a state park with electrical hookups.
+If you are backyard camping or at a state park with electrical hookups, this heater should be on your list.

 Small and compact